Alabama Commercial Lease Agreement

 - The location where the lease is executed in Alabama

-It is important to note that any other agreed-upon jurisdictions, even if documented in writing, are not recognized as valid.
+Furthermore, it is important to note that any other agreed-upon jurisdictions, even if documented in writing, do not receive recognition as valid under Alabama law.
+Therefore, parties must ensure their lease agreements comply with these specific jurisdictional requirements.

 Statutes